When you’re cooking lean, healthy meats, a dry rub can fire up the flavor. Not to mention, it’s so easy to do!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Coat the meat with a cooking spray and pat the meat with a dry rub of your choice.
-Loosely cover the meat with plastic wrap and refrigerate from 15 minutes to 24 hours.
+Loosely cover the meat with plastic wrap and refrigerate for at least 15 minutes or up to 24 hours.
 Grill or cook the meat or poultry any way you like.

-Also, you can make these rubs ahead of time and store in your refrigerator.
+You can also make these rubs ahead of time and store them in your refrigerator.
 They’ll keep for months and be ready to go the next time you’re craving a flavorful dish.

 2 tablespoons dried orange zest